groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/advanced-joining-options/merge-word-docs-groupdocs-merger-java/_index.md

 type: docs
 ---

-# remove pagebreaks merging word with GroupDocs.Merger for Java
+# How to merge docx and remove pagebreaks with GroupDocs.Merger for Java

 Merging multiple Microsoft Word files while **remove pagebreaks merging word** is a common requirement for reports, proposals, and batch‑generated documents.
-In this tutorial you’ll see how to combine Word files with GroupDocs.Merger for Java so the content flows continuously—no extra blank pages inserted between sections.
+In this tutorial you’ll learn **how to merge docx** files so the content flows continuously—no extra blank pages inserted between sections.
+Whether you’re building an annual report or stitching together invoices, a clean merge saves time and improves readability.

 **What you’ll learn**